ezhor/C-Plus-Plus-ANN/README.md

-# C-Plus-Plus-ANN
+# rANNcor
-A strongly object oriented implementation of a deep learning neural network in C++.
+rANNcor (recursively stands for *rANNcor Artificial Neural Network Core*) is a strongly object oriented implementation of a deep learning neural network in C++.

 This is an improved version of [my deep learning neural network implemented in Java](https://github.com/ezhor/JavaANN).